sean7512/RestEssentials/README.md

 ### When should I use Alamofire?

 Alamofire is a more fully featured networking library and is also written in Swift.
-It adds support for multi-part file uploads and the ability to configure your own `NSURLSessionConfiguration` (which most probably won't need to do).
+It adds support for multi-part file uploads and the ability to configure your own `URLSessionConfiguration` (which most probably won't need to do).

 ### When should I use AFNetworking?